 Life-Long Skills to Succeed, Starting in Grade 4

-- How to better manage time and workloads.
+- How to manage time and workloads more efficiently.

-- Strategies to set achievable short-term and long-term goals.
+- Strategies for setting short-term and long-term goals.

 - Organizational methods for setting up an effective personal study area and tackling homework.

 - Planning and performance management skills, including how to use an academic calendar, track grades and set personal expectations.